Cable Railing Cost Vancouver 2026: $175–$425/Linear Foot Explained

 Cable vs. glass: the cost comparison

-Cable railing is typically 40–60% less expensive than glass railing for a comparable post system.
+Cable railing is typically 40–60% less expensive than glass railing for a comparable post system — a range that reflects fabrication pricing across most projects in the shop, though the gap narrows on simpler glass systems and widens on premium cable hardware.
 Glass guards carry the cost of the glass panels, the standoffs or U-channel base, the glass-to-post connection hardware, and the separate graspable handrail that BC code requires even with a glass guard.

 Cable railing is the right choice when the priority is a clean contemporary look, the view beyond the railing is less important than the view through or below it, or budget is a significant constraint.